igorski/efflux-tracker/README.md

 ## TODO VUE MIGRATION

-Mouse and horizontal keyboard control
-Record output
-move instrumentModule active oscillator and instrument to editorModule (can we remove instrumentModule.instrumentId and rely on editor.activeInstrument instead??) igorski.nl share integration unit tests > jest ensure Message.js is replaced with appropriate state mutations / minimize pubsub igorski.nl Analytics
+Mouse and horizontal keyboard control move instrumentModule active oscillator and instrument to editorModule (can we remove instrumentModule.instrumentId and rely on editor.activeInstrument instead??) igorski.nl share integration unit tests > jest ensure Message.js is replaced with appropriate state mutations / minimize pubsub igorski.nl Analytics

-what is the difference between editor.recordingInput and sequencer.recording ??? -> one is for recording output, RENAME!!

 HANDLE_SAVE and VALIDATE_AND_GET_SONG message from outside > trigger save in menu